lseangmeng/tetris-flame/README.md

-# tetris
+# Tetris Game

-A new Flutter project.
+This game is developed using [Flutter Flame](https://pub.dev/packages/flame).

+There are special shapes called [helper shapes](https://docs.google.com/document/d/18r5Nv9yu102OWOPv_WCQAg6dFP5RFFA0E-1rsWZcVvk).
+They may appear when it is nearly game over.

+The document describing the important components of the game can be found in doc/Tetris.pdf in the project.

-## Getting Started
+## Getting Started with Flutter

 This project is a starting point for a Flutter application.